scipy/scipy/doc/source/tutorial/optimize.rst

     \end{equation*}

 Lastly, let's consider the minimum and maximum inequality constraints for each decision variable, which is known as "box constraint".
-These kind of constraints can be applied as the ``bounds`` argument of :func:`linprog`.
+These constraints can be applied as the ``bounds`` argument of :func:`linprog`.
 As you can see the API doc :func:`linprog`, the default values of ``bounds`` argument is ``(0, None)`` that means all decision variables are non-negative.
+Using None indicates that there is no bound.
 So, we need to set each bound as ``bounds`` argument in this case.

 Finally, we can solve the transformed problem using :func:`linprog`.